 + PRO: Excellent public transport system

-Philadelphia is often hailed as having one of the best public transport networks in the USA, and most residents find there’s no need to own a car.
+Philadelphia is often hailed as having one of the best public transport networks in the US, and most residents find there’s no need to own a car.
 Philadelphia is well covered by various types of public transport, including buses, subways, above-ground trains and trolleybuses.

 - CON: Drivers might find life difficult